unitedastronomer/E1-572G-Hackintosh/assets/INFO.md

 <table>

 Additional kext I recently added:
-* `HibernationFixup` - Configured to automatically hibernate when battery reaches critical battery level.
+* `HibernationFixup` - Configured to automatically "hibernate" (it does not hibernate, but forces the device to sleep) when battery reaches critical battery level.
 * `RSRHelper` - taken from an EFI made with OCLP for real macs, "Fixes Rapid Security Response Support on root patched installs"."